girishji/SEC-13F/README.md

 #> KRAFT HEINZ CO      500754106    9752763   325634818
 ```

-It is apparent that they have sold 57160000 shares (6%) of Apple and
+It is apparent that they have sold 57160000 shares (6%) of Apple (AAPL)
-120570555 shares (37%) of Verizon during the 1st quarter of 2021, when
+during the 1st quarter of 2021, when the market was hitting all-time
-the market was hitting all-time highs!
+highs!